 For example, one might break down the content produced in animal rights into three distinctive groups.

-2) Seeing the full supply chain - directly
+2) Seeing the entire supply chain – directly

-Another way to get a broad understanding of the matter is to witness firsthand or familiarise oneself with each step of the process.
-When I worked in poverty, I was one of the few people who talked to every employee at every level of an organization.
-This often yielded different results: for example, we worked with a company where I talked to the CEO, manager, field manager, head surveyor, and standard surveyor, and as I got closer to where the work was being done I got more and more accurate (and often negative) information.
+Another way to get a broad understanding of the matter is to witness firsthand (or familiarize oneself with) each step of the process.
+When I worked in the poverty space, I was one of the few people who talked to every employee at every level of an organization.
+This often yielded different results: for example, we worked with a company where I talked to the CEO, manager, field manager, head surveyor, and standard surveyor.
+As I got closer to where the work was being done, I got more and more accurate (and often negative) information.

-In the context of animal rights, a way to get a more wholesome picture can be from visiting a farm, or preferably a few farms at least.
-Ideally, by witnessing each step of the work done in multiple farms you can start to get more of a sense of what really happens there, contrary to the comparatively selected images that are published in the content arguing for or against animal welfare.
-For example, on the highest standard farms (e.g. AWA or GAP level 5+), how do they compare to farm sanctuary?
-Is it just the fact that animals are slaughtered or are there noticeable day to day differences in quality of life as well?
+In the context of animal rights, visiting a farm (or preferably, a few farms) can paint a more complete picture.
+By witnessing each step of the work done in multiple farms you can start to get more of a sense of what really happens there, contrary to the carefully selected images published in the content to argue for or against animal welfare.
+For example, how do the highest standard farms (e.g. AWA or GAP level 5+), compare to a sanctuary?
+Is the main difference that animals are slaughtered, or are there noticeable day-to-day differences in quality of life as well?

 Visiting multiple farms is something that relatively few people do as it comes with a fairly high time cost, but I also think it provides a different angle on what is currently neglected in the animal movement.
 For example, it gives a much stronger intuitive sense of rates and severity of different issues, something that can be very hard to find in academic research.

-Overall we feel getting a broader understanding is worth the time it takes to increase the accuracy of our world models and turn up new ideas that might be currently neglected in the animal movement.
-The ways listed above are just a few of many ways to get a broader understanding.
+Overall, we feel that aiming for a broader understanding is worth the time it takes to increase the accuracy of our world models and turn up new ideas that might be currently neglected in the animal movement.
+The techniques listed above are just a few of many ways to achieve a broader understanding.
 Other ways include speaking to a wide range of people both within (like our animal experts survey) and outside of the animal advocacy movement, or working directly in any related field.